Krenshibon/Python/README.md

 python todo_gui.py
 ```

-The GUI provides buttons to add, mark as done, delete and clear tasks.
+The GUI provides a scrollable list of tasks along with buttons to add,
+mark as done, delete and clear items.